By now it’s common knowledge that garlic is food that can be used as medicine. Scientific studies show that this member

 People often complain of digestive distress and irritation in the gut, as well as nausea, when eating raw garlic.
 Not to mention, it can make your breath smell pretty bad.

-So… how can we get this amazing healing plant into our body to do it’s best work without the irritation and stinkiness?
+So… how can we get this amazing healing plant into our body to do the best work without the irritation and stinkiness?
 It’s easy – just add it into a raw sauce.

 When you take raw garlic in one of those traditional recipes it contains other culinary herbs that support the gut making it easier to digest, freshens the breath (nice bonus!), and gives you greater enjoyment when eating it.

 I like to slather delicious herbed sauces on veggies, meats and poultry, eggs, pasta, potatoes, bread, or put a dollop in my beans and soups.
 There are so many ways to get this amazing healing food into your body where it can do the most good.

 Get my FREE guide and delicious healing knowledge delivered directly to your inbox.